 What is a Facebook pixel?

 The Facebook pixel is a piece of code that you place on your website.
 The pixel’s job is to collect the data and track conversions from your Facebook ads.
+It’s also important to note that as Instagram ads are also managed through the Facebook Business Manager, the pixel also tracks the activity from your Instagram advertising efforts.

 To put a face to the name, this is what the pixel code looks like: